 Salmon is one of the most nutritious foods on the planet.

-This popular fatty fish is loaded with nutrients and may reduce risk factors for several diseases.
-It's also tasty, versatile and widely available.
+Not only is this popular fatty fish loaded with nutrients, but it may also even reduce certain risk factors for several different diseases.

 Here are 11 amazing health benefits of salmon.

-Unlike most other fats, omega-3 fats are considered "essential," meaning you must get them from your diet since your body can't create them.
+Unlike most other fats, omega-3 fats are considered “essential,” meaning you must get them from your diet since your body cannot create them.

-Although there is no recommended daily intake (RDI) of omega-3 fatty acids, many health organizations recommend that healthy adults get a minimum of 250–500 mg of combined EPA and DHA per day (3).
+Generally, most health organizations recommend that healthy adults get a minimum of 250–1,000 mg of combined EPA and DHA per day (

-EPA and DHA have been credited with several health benefits, such as decreasing inflammation, lowering blood pressure, reducing the risk of cancer and improving the function of the cells that line your arteries (4, 5, 6, 7, 8).
+EPA and DHA have been credited with several impressive health benefits, such as decreasing inflammation, lowering blood pressure, reducing the risk of cancer, and improving the function of the cells that line your arteries (

 As for how much fish to eat, consuming at least two servings of salmon per week can help meet your omega-3 fatty acid needs.

-Bottom Line: Salmon is rich in long-chain omega-3 fatty acids, which have been shown to reduce inflammation, lower blood pressure and decrease risk factors for disease.
+Salmon is rich in long-chain omega-3 fatty acids, which have been shown to reduce inflammation, lower blood pressure, and decrease risk factors for disease.

 Salmon is rich in high-quality protein.

-Recent research has found that for optimal health, each meal should provide at least 20–30 grams of high-quality protein (16).
+Recent research has found that for optimal health, each meal should provide at least 20–30 grams of high quality protein (

-Bottom Line: Your body requires protein to heal, protect bone health and prevent muscle loss, among other things.
-Salmon provides 22–25 grams of protein per 3.5-ounce serving.
+Your body requires protein to heal, protect bone health, and prevent muscle loss, among other things.
+Salmon provides 22–25 grams of protein per 3.5-ounce (100-gram) serving.

 Salmon is an excellent source of B vitamins.

-These vitamins are involved in several important processes in your body, including turning the food you eat into energy, creating and repairing DNA and reducing the inflammation that can lead to heart disease (17).
+These vitamins are involved in several important processes in your body, including turning the food you eat into energy, creating and repairing DNA, and reducing chronic inflammation, which can lead to disease (,

-Bottom Line: Salmon is an excellent source of several B vitamins, which are needed for energy production, controlling inflammation and protecting heart and brain health.
+Salmon is an excellent source of several B vitamins, which are needed for energy production, controlling inflammation, and protecting heart and brain health.

 Salmon is quite high in potassium.

-In fact, salmon contains more potassium than an equivalent amount of banana, which provides 10% of the RDI (19).
+In fact, wild salmon contains more potassium than an equivalent amount of a medium-size banana, which provides just 9% of the recommended daily value (

-Bottom Line: 100 grams of salmon provide 11–18% of the RDI of potassium, which helps control blood pressure and prevent excess fluid retention.
+A 3.5-ounce (100-gram) serving of salmon provides up to 13% of the DV for potassium, which helps manage blood pressure and prevent excess fluid retention.

 Selenium is a mineral found in soil and certain foods.